In this article, we will use the data and findings from this research to answer two questions

 Based on these projections, it is clear that the universal acceptance of wearing masks will significantly decrease the daily deaths and spread of COVID-19 this fall.

 Additionally, by January 2021 there will likely be a vaccine on the market for COVID-19.
 Once the vaccine becomes available and widely distributed, there will be an increase in immunity to the virus on a population scale.
 There are currently several vaccine candidates racing to get an effective COVID-19 vaccine to the market.

 How Long Will It Last?
 When Will Coronavirus End?

 This is a complex question because as social distancing and self-quarantine become the new normal, many things we took for-granted pre-COVID-19 will change.
-Per the reopening guidelines, there will be 3 phases in most states which could last up to 30 days each.
-This means social distancing, contact tracing, and other public health measures will last up to 2-3 months post peak dates.
+Per the reopening guidelines, there were 3 phases in most states which could last up to 30 days each.
+Most states have already reopened most of society; however, that does not mean that COVID-19 is gone.

-Forecasting when the coronavrius outbreak will end is difficult.
-First because "end" as a definition is not clearly defined.
-Here, we will use the scientific definition - when the daily death rate drops below 0.3 per million - as the indicator of the end of this pandemic in individual state.
+Forecasting when the coronavirus outbreak will end is difficult.
+First, because "end" as a definition is not clearly defined.
+Here, we will use the scientific definition - when the daily death rate drops below 0.3 per million - as the indicator of the end of this pandemic in an individual state.

-Although the development of a vaccine will likely take at least 12-18 months, states are using other measures to open up society again.
+Although the development of a coronavirus vaccine will likely take until at least January 2021, states are using other measures to open up society again.
 Prediction programs estimate that the spread of COVID-19 on a global scale will be much lower by December 2020; however, with the implementation of social distancing, wearing masks, and antibody/PCR tests, the United States will begin functioning again before there is a vaccine.
-Read our article more information on the reopening, of salons, gyms, and restaurants in the 50 states.
+Read our article for more information on the reopening, of salons, gyms, and restaurants in the 50 states.